kickingvegas/YmsCoreBluetooth/README.md

 * TI SensorTag firmware 1.2, 1.3.

 ## Known Issues
-* Detailed Documentation including Tutorial.
-This is forthcoming.
 * No support is offered for the iOS simulator due to the instability of the CoreBluetooth implementation on it.
 Use this code only on iOS hardware that supports CoreBluetooth.
 Given that Apple does not provide technical support for CoreBluetooth behavior on the iOS simulator [TN2295](http://developer.apple.com/library/ios/#technotes/tn2295/_index.html), I feel this is a reasonable position to take.
 Hopefully in time the iOS simulator will exhibit better CoreBluetooth fidelity.

 ## Changes